reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-sharepoint-sharing-permissions-copilot.md

 ### Sensitivity Labels

-Sensitivity labels are a great way to protect your data.
+Sensitivity labels provides an additional layer of security to protect your data.
 Make sure the correct label is used for your data so that sensitive data get the correct restrictions , e.g. to prevent it from being shared externally via email or be shared with people outside a certain team.

 Refer to [Use PowerShell for sensitivity labels and their policies](https://learn.microsoft.com/en-us/purview/create-sensitivity-labels?view=o365-worldwide#use-powershell-for-sensitivity-labels-and-their-policies&wt.mc_id=MVP_308367) to manage sensitivity labels.